 Gum Disease is a common problem caused by poor oral hygiene but can also be caused by poor nutrition, smoking or medical issues such as diabetes.

-· Bad breath · Redness and the swelling of gums · Bleeding during brushing
+· Bad breath · Redness or the swelling of the gums · Bleeding during brushing

 · Loose teeth · Receding gums

-Although it can be prevented by regular brushing and flossing often treatment is still required.
-Simple treatments can include a professional scale and polish however; in some cases more serious work is needed.
+Although gum disease can be prevented by regular brushing and flossing, treatment may still be required.
+Simple solutions can include a professional scale and polish although, in some cases, more extensive work could still be required.

-Artificial bone replaces original bone lost by gum disease, this graft will help with the stability of teeth and reduce teeth loss.
+Artificial bone replaces original bone lost as a result of gum disease; the graft will help with the stability of teeth and reduce the risk of tooth loss.

-Incisions are made in the gums to open them up and remove and plaque or tartar that has built up.
-When placed back into position they are move closer to the teeth to prevent any harmful bacteria growing.
+Incisions are made in the gums to open them up and remove and plaque or tartar which may have built up.
+When placed back in position they are moved closer to the teeth to prevent any harmful bacteria growing.

 Soft Tissue Graft

-This is soft tissue that is moved to reduce the gap caused by receding gums.
+This is soft tissue which is moved to reduce the gap caused by receding gums.

 What are the noticeable symptoms?

-Bleeding during brushing, gums that have pulled away from teeth, bad breath, redness and the swelling of gums, receding gums.
+Bleeding during brushing, gums which have pulled away from the teeth, bad breath, redness and swelling.

-Brush and floss regularly, stay away from smoking, and schedule regular dental visits to help keep your smile healthy.
+Brush and floss regularly, stop smoking if you can and schedule regular visits to your dentist to help keep your smile healthy.

-Howlong does it take to scale and polish?
+How long does it take to scale and polish my teeth?

-If you take care of your dental hygiene as a regular attender it makes the process easier (30-45 minutes).
-With larger deposits that have hardened on, it can take a longer time to remove these, so your cleaning may take longer.
+If you take care of your dental hygiene and if your visit your hygienist regularly, the process shouldn’t take more than 30-45 minutes.
+Larger deposits of plaque which have hardened on can take longer to remove so the procedure may take a little longer.

 What are the procedures?

-During teeth cleaning, the dentist will remove potentially harmful plaque, calculus and stains which cause the gum diseases, poor aesthetics and more.
+During the procedure, the dentist will remove potentially harmful plaque, calculus and stains which cause gum disease, poor aesthetics and even more severe dental issues.

-What are the risk factors of periodental disease?
+What factors can increase the risk of periodontal disease?